Joy, how I sought thee!

 Joy, I have found thee!

-We are busy working to bring W. H. Davies's "Seeking Joy" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Seeking Joy" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Seeking Joy" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.